misleb/mego2/README.md

 - `shared/` - Shared types and utilities
 - `web/` - Static web assets

+## Roadmap

+- [ ] Allow Google users to set a local password
+- [ ] Create a DB column "type" and enforce based on mappings for a model when using orm.Update (prevent invalid column names at compile time)
+- [ ] Allow anyone to change password or name
+- [ ] Enforce password strength frontend and backend
+- [ ] Expand test coverage for shared packages
+- [ ] Implement admin dashboard for managing content

 ## Development

 See the `Makefile` for available build and development commands.